CAD/CAM dentistry: History

 Although CAD/CAM dentistry was used in the mid-1980s, early efforts were considered a cumbersome novelty, requiring an inordinate amount of time to produce a viable product.
 This inefficiency prevented its use within dental offices and limited it to labside use (that is, used within dental laboratories).
 As adjunctive techniques, software, and materials improved, the chairside use of CAD/CAM (use within dental offices/surgeries) increased.
 For example, the commercialization of Cerec by Sirona made CAD/CAM available to dentists who formerly would not have had avenues for using it.

 The first CAD/CAM system used in dentistry was produced in the 1970s by Professor François Duret and colleagues.
 The process contains a number of steps.
 Firstly, an optical impression of the intraoral abutment is obtained by scanning with an intra-oral digitizer.
 The digitized information is transferred to the monitor where a 3D graphic design is produced.
 The restoration can then be designed on the computer.
 The final restoration is then milled from a block.
 Professor Duret and colleagues subsequently developed the 'sopha system' however this was not widely used, perhaps lacking the accuracy, materials and computer capabilities required in dentistry.
-The second generation of CADCAM attempted to develop this system further, but struggled to obtain occlusal morphology using an intra oral scanner, so prepared a stone model first before digitising the model.
+The second generation of CADCAM attempted to develop this system further, but struggled to obtain occlusal morphology using an intra oral scanner, so prepared a stone model first before digitizing the model.

 Development of a various digitizers followed: a laser beam with a position sensitive detector sensor, a contact probe and a laser with a charged coupled device camera.
 Due to development of more sophisticated CAD/CAM systems both metal and ceramic restorations could be produced.

 Mormann and colleagues later developed a CADCAM system named CEREC, which they used to produce a type of dental restoration called an inlay.
 The inlay preparation is scanned using an intra-oral camera.
 A compact machine used chairside allowed design of the restoration from a ceramic block.
 The major advantage of this system was the chair side approach allowing same-day restorations.
 However, this technique was limited in that it couldn't be used for contouring or occlusal patterns.
 The CEREC system is used widely across the world, and studies have shown long term clinical success.

 The Procera system was developed by Anderson and colleagues.
 They used CADCAM to develop composite veneers.
-The Procera system later developed as a processing centre connected to satellite digitisers worldwide to produce all ceramic frameworks.
+The Procera system later developed as a processing center connected to satellite digitizers worldwide to produce all ceramic frameworks.
 This system is used around the world today.